-- 1. Please follow the coding standards on use of spaces, indentation and long lines. - It is a good idea to use the registration mechanism. - When using the registration mechanism then it is a good idea to make as many definitions static as possible; using a single file for your C code helps. - If you want to use multiple files use the attribute_hidden prefix.
-Or you can make all symbols invisible by default and selectively enable some with attribute_visible.
-The Controlling Visibility section of the extensions manual gives details. - It is also a good idea to use optional arguments to useDynLib to define variables for your entry points which You can use instead of using strings in your .C calls this can improve performance. - Your package should pass R CMD check without errors, warnings, or notes. - Make sure to include a reasonable set of tests in your code. - When using .C you should: - Check that scalar arguments like log.p have at least one element. - Use as.double or as.integer to make sure that the values passed to .C have the right types. - You should use the constants NA_REAL, R_NaN, R_PosInf or R_NegInf in C code when you need these values. - If you issue warnings make sure to do so only once per call do not call warning or error inside your C loop. - Be sure to follow the coding standards in you R and your C code. - Make sure you push your changes to your class GitLab repository. - You should only export those variable that you want to be public; don't just export all variables.
+- 1. Please follow the coding standards on use of spaces, indentation and long lines. - It is a good idea to use the registration mechanism.
+This is required for CRAN submissions. - When using the registration mechanism it is a good idea to make as many definitions static as possible; using a single file for your C code helps. - If you want to use multiple files use the attribute\hidden prefix.
+Or you can make all symbols invisible by default and selectively enable some with attribute\visible.
+The Controlling Visibility section of the extensions manual gives details. - It is also a good idea to use optional arguments to useDynLib to define variables for your entry points.
+You can use these instead of using strings in your .C calls this can improve performance. - Your package should pass R CMD check without errors, warnings, or notes. - Make sure to include a reasonable set of tests in your package. - When using .C you should: - Check that scalar arguments like log.p have at least one element. - Use as.double or as.integer to make sure that the values passed to .C have the right types. - You should use the constants NA\REAL, R\NaN, R\PosInf or R\NegInf in C code when you need these values. - If you issue warnings make sure to do so only once per call do not call warning or error inside your C loop. - Be sure to follow the coding standards in you R and your C code. - Make sure you push your changes to your class GitLab repository. - You should only export those variable that you want to be public; don't just export all variables.